mlomb/wtfme.me/README.md

 	<a href="https://app.netlify.com/sites/wtfmeme/deploys"><img src="https://api.netlify.com/api/v1/badges/267515db-4262-42d2-ab48-2d0b785379d5/deploy-status" alt="Netlify Status"></a>
 </p>

+    ⚠️ This project is no longer mantained.
+You still can access the archived URL here: [wtfmeme.mlomb.me](https://wtfmeme.mlomb.me).
+Former [wtfme.me](https://wtfme.me).

 ## Contributing
 wtfme.me is a community project.
 We invite you to add your random meme ideas.
 Even if you don't know how to code, you can throw ideas in the issues page.